niess/mulder/docs/source/interface.rst

 ----

-.. autoclass:: mulder.materials.Mixture
+.. autoclass:: mulder.materials.Material

-   This class represents a material as an atomic mixture of :py:class:`Elements
-   <Element>`.
-A :py:class:`Mixture` material may in fact represent a molecule
-   (e.g., H2O) or a single element (e.g., C).
+   This class represents a homogeneous material, at the microscopic scale.
+A :py:class:`Material` object may be composed of a single atomic :py:class:`Element` (e.g., C), a molecule (e.g., H2O) or be a mixture (e.g., air).
 In addition to the atomic :py:attr:`composition`, the material structure is essentially summarised by its :py:attr:`density` and its mean excitation energy (:py:attr:`I`).

    .. tip::

       Mulder predefines the :python:`Air`, :python:`Rock` and :python:`Water`
-      mixture materials.
+      materials.

    .. method:: __new__(name, /, **kwargs)

-      Gets or defines a mixture material.
+      Gets or defines a material.

-      Without *kwargs*, this constructor simply returns the definition of the mixture matching *name*.
+      Without *kwargs*, this constructor simply returns the definition of the material matching *name*.
 For instance,

-      >>> rock = materials.Mixture("Rock")
+      >>> rock = materials.Material("Rock")

-      If the mixture does not exists, it can be defined by specifying its properties as *kwargs*.
+      If the material does not exists, it can be defined by specifying its properties as *kwargs*.
 For instance,

-      >>> ice = materials.Mixture("Ice", composition="H2O", density=0.92E+03)
+      >>> ice = materials.Material("Ice", composition="H2O", density=0.92E+03)

-      The *composition* argument may be a :py:class:`str`, specifying the material chemical composition, or akin to a :py:class:`dict` mapping atomic elements or other mixtures to mass fractions.
+      The *composition* argument may be a :py:class:`str`, specifying the material chemical composition, or akin to a :py:class:`dict` mapping atomic elements or other materials to mass fractions.
 For example, as

-      >>> moist_air = materials.Mixture(
+      >>> moist_air = materials.Material(
       ...
 "MoistAir",
       ...     composition={"Air": 0.99, "Water": 0.01},
       ...     density=1.2